 Early identification and intervention are key to improving literacy among youngsters: Schools alone cannot solve the problem.
 Michigan has a variety of programs that provide the foundation to literacy and academic achievement, but policymakers have not appropriated funding to address the level of need nor supported policies to improve economic insecurity, which has a well-documented negative impact on child health and academic achievement.

-As part of its agenda to improve early literacy, Michigan policymakers must address the role of widespread child poverty and the benefits of early intervention.
+A critical part of Michigan’s agenda to improve early literacy must address the role of widespread child poverty and the benefits of early intervention.
 Efforts must begin long before children reach the third grade or even kindergarten.

-In 2012 the majority of the states had passed laws targeting improvement in literacy for early elementary students.
+In 2012, a majority of the states had passed laws targeting improvement in literacy for early elementary students.
 Most of these states take a comprehensive approach with early identification, interventions and strategies in place to improve literacy, some beginning at birth.

 Alternate methods to document proficiency in the third grade vary by state.
 Since many states have only recently implemented these procedures, it is too early to assess the results.
 For example, despite significant gains for Tennessee students, higher-income students benefited more.
 Furthermore, the impact on children, families, teachers and districts of emergency takeovers by the state and closing of neighborhood schools has not been assessed.